A CEO Manage to Lead participant put it this way:

-An IntelliVen CEO client recently put it this way: “It s easy to make great progress when you weren’t doing much in the first place” when commenting on the lift in performance experienced after tweaking the approach to running his organization’s weekly Operating Group Meeting.
+when commenting on the lift in performance experienced after tweaking the approach to running his organization’s weekly Operating Meeting.

 The motivation was to stop wasting countless hours discussing philosophical and theoretical matters that had little-to-nothing to do with operations and that kept them from getting important work done in their operating meeting up to that point.

-The point of his Haiku-like phrasing is that it is not hard to run an organization better…but you do have to work at it.
+The point of his Haiku-like phrase is that it is not hard to run an organization better…but you do have to work at it.

 - Any special “heads-up”, critical questions, or key concerns for the coming period.

-For each area there is a one-page handout (see Key Items Tracking below) that summarizes metrics, action items completed and open from last meeting, and a summary of the key items for the coming week.
-The meeting’s administrative support person, or an electronic central repository, stores the summaries and displays them, or hands them out ahead to be at-hand during the meeting.
+For each area, there is a one-page handout (see Key Items Tracking below) that summarizes metrics, action items completed and open from the last meeting, and a summary of the key items for the coming week.
+The meeting’s administrative support person, or an electronic central repository, stores the summaries and displays or distributes them.

-The entire group engages briefly, and briskly, as needed on each area in turn.
-Ground rules, as discussed in a prior post, guide behavior and help team members operate as a collective leadership (i.e., what can each of us do to help the entire organization operate as well as it possibly can) and committed to problem-solving (i.e., work the point not the person).
+Participants briefly, and briskly, speak to their area of focus in turn.
+Ground rules guide behavior and help participants operate as a collective leadership (i.e., where each adopts the mindset to help the entire organization, and not just their area, operate as well as it possibly can) and committed to problem-solving over politics (i.e., work the point, not the person).

-Core Leaders, including the COO, President, and CEO, also present what is on their respective lists for the week in the same meeting though it may be best for them to go last so as not to upstage others.
-When all have gone, the meeting is adjourned.
-The entire meeting should take about an hour and everyone should leave full of energy to attached what is on their plate to get done next.
+Core Leaders, including the COO, President, and CEO, also present what is on their respective lists for the week though it is be best for them to go last so as not to upstage others.
+When all have spoken, the meeting is adjourned.
+The entire meeting should take about an hour and everyone should leave full of energy to attack what is on their plate to work oin next.

-Action Items are the responsibility of those who have them.
+Following through on action Items is the responsibility of those who are assigned them.
 They and their manager make sure they are completed.
-The meeting’s administrative support person tracks them in a central repository updated after the meeting and over the course of the week as items are completed.
+The meeting’s administrative support person tracks action items in a central repository updated after the meeting and over the course of the week as items are completed.

-Key Items Tracking: Each functional leader is responsible for his or her entire area.
-Within each area there are likely a select few items of keen interest that its leader tracks and speaks to at Operating Group Meetings.
+Each functional leader is responsible for his or her entire area.
+Within each area, there are likely a select few items of keen interest that its leader tracks and speaks to at Operating Meetings.
 Of particular interest in addition to key performance indicators will be:

-- Items of potential risk or weakness that have a good chance of occurring and a significant negative impact if they do and so must be mitigated against, and
+- Items of potential risk or weakness that have a good chance of occurring and a significant negative impact if they do and so must be mitigated against.

 - Items that fall off-track in terms of schedule, cost, or quality.